regmibijay/opencarp-analyzer/README.md

                         Label for x-Axis in plot -ylabel YLABEL [YLABEL ...]
                         Label for y-Axis in plot
+  -xlim XLIM [XLIM ...]
+                        Limit for x-Axis, start and end separated by space.
+  -ylim YLIM [YLIM ...]
+                        Limit for y-Axis, start and end separated by space.
+  -custom CUSTOM [CUSTOM ...]
+                        Kwargs for matplotlib
   -v [VERSION], --version [VERSION]
-                        Displays current version of the script
+                        Displays current version of the scripts
 ```

 ## Installation

-Install current version of this toolkit using `pip install opencarp-analyzer` or using `pip install git+https://github.com/regmibijay/opencarp-analyzer`
+Install current version of this toolkit using
+ `pip install opencarp-analyzer`
+  or using `pip install git+https://github.com/regmibijay/opencarp-analyzer`

 ## Usage
 After installation, make sure your pip installation site is in your PATH.
 If so, you will be able to use `opencarp-analyzer` and `opencarp-plotter` from CLI.